mapolun/easyswoole-normal-validate/README.md

-This is a validate using TP5 in conjunction with EasyS specification
+This is a validate using TP5 in conjunction with EasySwoole specification

 ## Installation
 The recommended method of installing this library is via [Composer](https://getcomposer.org/).